Reception conditions consist of: accommodation in one of the reception centres; financial allowance for food and clothing; and pocket money.

 The number of social vouchers granted through the new project by AIDRom to asylum seekers continued to decrease compared to the previous implemented projects.
 Within the project, ’A.C.A.S.A-.
 Complex Social Assistance for Asylum Seekers’, the assistance offered by AIDRom consists of:

-Between August 2019 and August 2020, 1,318 asylum seekers received food packages when they were transferred (600 packages indicated in the project) and 591 asylum seekers received installation packages (300 packages indicated in the project).
+Between August 2019 and August 2020, 1318 asylum seekers received food packages when they were transferred (600 packages indicated in the project) and 591 asylum seekers received installation packages (300 packages indicated in the project).
 These were supplemented from budgeted amounts and donations.
 Between September and December 2020 216 asylum seekers benefited from installation packages, out of 350 provided by the project.
+As for 2021, no information was received from AIDRom in regard to this project.

 Article 55(1) Asylum Decree.